terramate-io/terramate/README.md

 <!-- mdtocend -->

-# terrastack
+# terramate

-Terrastack is a tool for managing multiple terraform stacks.
+Terramate is a tool for managing multiple terraform stacks.

 The stack concept is not defined by Hashicorp's Terraform tooling but just a convention used by the _Terraform community_, so a stack can be loosely defined